mohamedIzoughne/MERN_sociomedia/readme.md

 - sing some sort of AI? or some algorithm? is there any library?
 - read about oAuth
 - should I put the user object in the store(context or redux)
+- does really commits have to only include one job/task? because it's not practical